 A Mental Health Trust v ER (by her litigation friend the Official Solicitor) & An NHS Foundation Trust [2021] EWCOP 32, Lieven J

-Instructed by the applicant Trust in a case described by the court as a ‘particularly sad case’ regarding the withholding of life sustaining medical treatment in the form of clinically assisted nutrition and hydration to a patient, ER, who had a long standing diagnosis of anorexia nervosa.
+Instructed by the applicant Trust in a case described by the court as a “particularly sad case” regarding the withholding of life sustaining medical treatment in the form of clinically assisted nutrition and hydration to a patient, ER, who had a long standing diagnosis of anorexia nervosa.
 The Trust did not seek to treat ER against her will (via the MCA 2005 or the MHA 1983), with the consequence that she would sadly die.
 ER had capacity to make decisions regarding other physical health needs and the court was concerned to ensure that ER’s capacity to make decisions regarding treatment for her anorexia was properly analysed.
 The court ultimately accepted the clinical and expert evidence that ER lacked capacity.
 Please see here for the judgment.

 X NHS Foundation Trust & Y NHS Foundation Trust v Miss A [2021] EWCOP 17, Cohen J

-Instructed by the applicants in an urgent case concerning life sustaining medical treatment for MN who had an obstruction in his kidney suspected to be bladder cancer.
+Instructed by the applicants in an urgent case concerning life sustaining medical treatment for MN who had an obstruction in his kidney, suspected to be bladder cancer.
 CT examination and cystoscopy procedures were necessary and were due to be performed 4 days later.
-As a consequence of the severe restriction on the number of beds available for elective surgery due to the Covid pandemic however, medical treatment could no longer be provided until March 2021.
+As a consequence of the severe restriction on the number of beds available for elective surgery due to the Covid-19 pandemic however, medical treatment could not be provided until March 2021.
 The main issues related to the application for an adjournment and whether the court should, on an interim basis, make orders regarding emergency treatment (including with restraint).
 The adjournment was allowed, and the interim orders made on the basis that certain conditions were satisfied.
 Please see here for the judgment.

 Essex County Council v CVF (by her litigation friend the Official Solicitor), JF and Essex Partnership University NHS Foundation Trust [2020] EWCOP 65, Lieven J

-Instructed by the Local Authority in a multifaceted/ hybrid application regarding the personal welfare and property and affairs of CVF, a young person, who had complex needs arising from a learning disability and emotionally unstable personality disorder.
-The court fully agreed with the position of the Local Authority and made the welfare order sought in respect of CVF’s care and support needs, appointed the Local Authority as CVF’s deputy for property and affairs, and dismissed JF’s personal welfare deputyship application.
+Instructed by the Local Authority in a multifaceted / hybrid application regarding the personal welfare and property and affairs of CVF, a young person, who had complex needs arising from a learning disability and emotionally unstable personality disorder.
+The court agreed with the position of the Local Authority and made the welfare order sought in respect of CVF’s care and support needs, appointed the Local Authority as CVF’s deputy for property and affairs, and dismissed JF’s personal welfare deputyship application.
 Please see here for the judgment.

 University Hospitals of Leicester NHS Trust v TC (by her litigation friend, the Official Solicitor) et Ors [2020] EWCOP 53, Cobb J